-Fits snugly around the head, nose and chin.
+Fits snugly around the head, nose, and chin.
 Doesn’t ride up during activity to block eyes or shift back from the forehead.
-Neck stays in place and protects well from the wind.
+The neck stays in place and protects well from the wind.
 Comfortable wear for most.

 Comfortable, thin material that makes this easy to wear underneath a helmet, with a fleece lining for comfort.
-Mesh fabric over nose and mouth make breathing easy and prevent speaker from being muffled.
+Mesh fabric over the nose and mouth makes breathing easy and prevents the speaker from being muffled.

-Glasses fog easily when nose piece is in place.
+Glasses fog easily when the nosepiece is in place.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether you’re skiing, snowboarding, snowmobiling, or just spending time outdoors in cold, blustery weather, it’s not just your body that needs protection from the elements.
 You also need to protect your head, face, ears, and neck, and a balaclava ski mask can serve as a comfortable covering for all of those areas.

 A balaclava is fabric headgear that covers the entire head, though every style exposes the area around the eyes to allow you to see clearly.
 Some masks also leave the nose and/or mouth uncovered.
 Because the balaclava slides over the head, the ears and at least part of the neck are protected from the cold, wind, snow, and rain, too.
 Balaclavas are typically used for warmth when engaging in winter sports, but you can wear one to protect your head whenever you’re outside in the cold.